Healthy Camille – Italian Mini Carrot Cakes (No Refined Sugar)

-If you grew up in Italy during the ’90s, you’ll remember Camille—a soft, sweet carrot cake snack tucked into school bags or enjoyed as a treat.
-This healthier version captures the nostalgia while skipping the refined sugars and packaged ingredients.
+If you grew up in Italy during the ’90s, you’ll remember Camille—those soft, sweet mini cakes that tasted like a treat and came in every school kid’s lunchbox.
+This healthy Italian carrot cake version captures that nostalgic flavour while skipping the refined sugars and processed ingredients.

 What are ‘Camille’?